What makes us outstanding?

 Success in numbers

-Parents and carers are equipped with the knowledge to support their children, helping to prevent placements from breaking down.
-Professionals then have the expertise and learning to support these families.
+Parents and carers are equipped with the knowledge and understanding needed to support their children, helping to prevent placements from breaking down.
+Professionals gain the expertise and practical tools to support these families.

 Innovative and creative thinking

-Because of our specialist multidisciplinary team we are the equivalent of an NHS tier 3 CAMHS service.
+Our specialist multidisciplinary team provides the equivalent of an NHS tier 4 CAMHS service.

 Family Futures Commendations

 Here are some things that others have to say about us:

 “Since 2001 I have been closely associated with Family Futures.
 I would like to say how much I value and enjoy my relationships with this excellent assembly of qualified professionals.
 I have gotten to know their exceptional clinicians as both a consultant on individual cases as well as a trainer in the model of treatment that I teach.
 I am continuously impressed at the ability of Family Futures to be truly integrative in providing the most appropriate services to the families who come to them for assistance.
 Family Futures both remains aware of the most current thinking and treatment for trauma and attachment difficulties and also insures that their clinicians have the necessary training to provide optimal service.
 I am also amazed at the scope of services provided—thorough, comprehensive assessments, integrative treatments for the whole family (both as individuals and as a unit), parent mentoring, advocacy, and providing resources such as books, videotapes, and contact information for related services.
 They also provide trainings for professionals and adoptive parents on a regular basis.
 Hundreds of therapists and social workers from throughout the UK have received training in my model of treatment for adoptive families because Family Futures is so committed to bringing specialised interventions to as many communities as is possible.